Lower Roxbury Transportation Study

 Boston MA 02201

-Types of changes used in proposal
+Types of changes in the final design plans

 Parking is prohibited ahead of a crosswalk or intersection.
 Drivers are more likely to see approaching vehicles or people crossing the street.
 This reduces the likelihood of crashes at intersections.